qiskit-community/qiskit-summer-jam-20/README.md

 [New England Summer Jam](https://qiskit-community-summer-jam-new-england.hackerearth.com/) - consisting of Yale, MIT, Harvard, BU, NYU, and any other New England area schools.

-All the proposed projects should make use of some part of Qiskit (including the backends).
+All the proposed projects need to make use of some part of Qiskit (including the backends).
 They can also extend Qiskit or analyze it in some way.
 Take a look to projects from previous camps/hackathons for inspiration.

 </dd>

-## Time for pitching the idea

-Before the hackathon starts, the first thing to be done on the first day is to pitch all the ideas registered [here](https://github.com/qiskit-community/qiskit-camp-africa-19/issues)⚠️(link).
-The pitch is a 60-second-long exposition  by the original submitter of the idea.
-Make sure that you mention, at least, these three elements: team number, the problem to solve, the kind of people you need in your team.
-The goal is to recruit participant behind your idea.
-If your idea does not get critical mass, it will be discarded for this hackathon.